h1dz/Pen-Testing/index.md

 - Make a dictionary file for bruteforcing using a URL.
 - Ping script to get a better idea what operating system the host is running and if it is up
 - Gobuster enumeration script
-- Nmap/masscan port scan script
+- Nmap port scanning script
+- Masscan to scan Tcp and Udp ports
+- DNS enumeration
+- Scan for subnets of an ip and auto perform nmap on the found ip's.

 ## Check out my Gitbooks page
 ### [GitBooks](https://h1dz.gitbook.io/pen-testing/)

-_last update: 06/06/2022_
+_last update: 18/06/2022_